frankvegadelgado/goldbach/README.md

 ## 6. Conclusion

-We've proven that every even integer ≥ 8 is the sum of two distinct primes by:
+We have demonstrated through computational and theoretical analysis that every even integer ≥ 8 is the sum of two distinct primes by:

 1. **Establishing a geometric equivalence** with nested squares and semiprimes
-2. **Computing empirical bounds** on the number of valid configurations
+2. **Computing empirical bounds** on the number of valid configurations up to $N = 2^{14}$
-3. **Applying the pigeonhole principle** to guarantee at least one solution exists
+3. **Applying the pigeonhole principle** to provide strong theoretical evidence that at least one solution exists for all $N$

-This demonstrates how geometric thinking and computational data can combine with classical combinatorial principles to prove number-theoretic results.
+This demonstrates how geometric thinking and computational data can combine with classical combinatorial principles to provide compelling evidence for number-theoretic claims.

 ---